bitjson/libauth/README.md

 Pull Requests welcome!
 Please see [`CONTRIBUTING.md`](.github/CONTRIBUTING.md) for details.

 This library requires [Yarn](https://yarnpkg.com/) for development.
-If you don't have Yarn, make sure you have `Node.js` installed, then run `npm install -g yarn`.
-Once Yarn is installed:
+To use `yarn`, make sure you have `Node.js` installed, then run `corepack enable`.
+Then clone and :

 ```sh
 # note the use of --recursive to clone submodules